jumiverse/jumiverse.github.io/_posts/2022-12-09-xmas-survival.md

 </div>

 # Goal
-Mias goal:
+Mia's goal:
 Reduce the holiday stress, stay in control of our time and focus on the essence of cristmas.

-Mias emotions about christmas are mixed.
+Mia's emotions about christmas are mixed.
 The idea to slow down and connect with your loved ones is appealing.
 But when reality hits you, things look different.
 The days befor christmas are filled with busyness which is pushing poeple to limits sometimes.
 And when poeple reach their limits, conflicts are the consequence.